amm834/k-hrm/README.md

-# Human Resource Management System in Django using Python (Archived)
+# Human Resource Management System in Django
-> This project is currently abandoned and will be re-written in other language instead of Python.
+Human Resource Management System aka K-HRM is a one of the solution intended to HR and related fields.

+## DEPR: THIS PROJECT IS CURRENTLY UNDER INACTIVE DEVELOPMENT STAGE AND COULD BE ABANDONED IN THE FUTURE DUE TO MY POOR TIME MANAGEMENT AND SEVERAL OTHER REASONS.

 # Setup
 Make sure you have Python installed on your computer.